 The two biggest things to look at with an online lender (especially those who brand themselves as bad credit lenders) are transparency and security.

 Unfortunately, the Internet is riddled with scammers and predatory lenders, but there are several steps you can take to avoid getting into trouble.
 In most cases, you should also avoid taking out payday loans.
-The interest rates on payday loans are far higher than other types of loans for bad credit borrowers.
+The interest rates on payday loans are far higher than other personal loans for bad credit borrowers.

 Registered in Your State